We may earn money or other compensation from the companies or products mentioned in this post.

 You will need to go through a security checkpoint at one of the following areas:

-Who uses this Disneyland checkpoint: pedestrians, those using public transportation, hotel shuttles, ART, Uber/Lyft, pick up and drop off and guests using Toy Story parking lot.
+Who uses the Disneyland Harbor Blvd. security checkpoint?
+Pedestrians coming from local hotels, those using public transportation, hotel shuttles, ART, Uber/Lyft, pick up and drop off and guests using Toy Story parking lot on low-capacity days.

-Who uses this Disneyland checkpoint: anyone parking in Mickey and Friends parking lot.
+Who uses the Disneyland Mickey and Friends security checkpoint?
+Anyone parking in Mickey and Friends parking lot and not walking over via pedestrian walkways.
 After security, you can board a tram to Disneyland’s maingates without an additional security screening.
 If you leave the secured area, you will have to go through security again.

-Who uses this Disneyland checkpoint: pedestrians from various hotels, Disneyland Hotel guests, Paradise Pier hotel guests and anyone parking in the Downtown Disney parking lot.
+Who uses the Downtown Disney security checkpoint?
+Pedestrians from various hotels, Disneyland Hotel guests, Paradise Pier hotel guests and anyone parking in the Downtown Disney parking lot.